GiliW/particle_sorting/README.md

 # Data
 The experimental data sorting done in our paper is on the following dataset.
 - EMPIAR-10028 Cryo-EM structure of the Plasmodium falciparum 80S ribosome (https://empiar.pdbj.org/entry/10028/)
+- In 'data' folder we have a tagged subset of the above.